-Indicator IC13-Number of water and sewerage complaints C13-Number of water and sewerage complaints per 1,000 properties Definition The total number of complaints received by the utility during the reporting year (complaints).
-The average number of complaints received by the utility, per 1,000 connected properties, during the reporting year (complaints/1,000 properties).
-General supporting notes service provided by the service provider that A complaint is an 'expression of dissatisfat products, or the complaints-handling proces explicitly or implicitly expected' (AS ISO 10 A complaint can be a written or verbal exproposed action or failure to act by the utilic Complaints include any matter or issue rated bursts and leaks service interruptions-when a cust not counted as a complaint unless about the interruption.
-I adequacy of service water pressure water quality or reliability wastewater service complaints odours affordability billings behaviour of a staff member or again and excludes complaints in relation to: I government pricing policy tariff structures excessive bills where the bill was of the number of complaints from residents in relations. existion made to an organisation, related to its ess itself, where a response or resolution is 2002-2006).
-Decreasion of dissatisfaction about an action, ty, its employees or contractors.
-Dissed in relation to: Itomer reports a service interruption, this is the customer expresses dissatisfaction The customer expresses di Derivation C13 = IC13 / C4 = [IC13-Number of water and sewerage / [C4-Total number of connected prop
+Indicator IC13-Number of water and sewerage complaints Definition The total number of complaints received by the utility during the reporting year (complaints).
+A query can be defined as 'a request by a customer for information about a product or service provided by the service provider that does not reflect dissatisfaction'.
+A complaint is an 'expression of dissatisfaction made to an organisation, related to its products, or the complaints-handling process itself, where a response or resolution is explicitly or implicitly expected' (AS ISO 10002-2006).
+A complaint can be a written or verbal expression of dissatisfaction about an action, proposed action or failure to act by the utility, its employees or contractors.
+Complaints include any matter or issue raised in relation to: ✓ Bursts and leaks service interruptions-when a customer reports a service interruption, this is not counted as a complaint unless the customer expresses dissatisfaction about the interruption. ✓ adequacy of service ✓ water pressure ✓ water quality or reliability ✓ wastewater service complaints General ✓ odours supporting ✓ affordability notes behaviour of a staff member or agent and excludes complaints in relation to: government pricing policy x tariff structures excessive bills where the bill was calculated correctly.
+The number of complaints should: ✓ include complaints from residents and visitors receiving the utility's services include complaints about third parties where the utility has control of their activities.
+A complaint can be received by the water utility in person, by mail, fax, phone, email or text messaging.
+Multiple complaints from one customer on multiple issues should be counted as multiple complaints Complaints from multiple customers in relation to the same issue should be counted as multiple complaints